-One sample per water source shall be collected and tested prior to use if > 60 days since last test of the water source.
+625 626 One sample per water source shall be collected and tested prior to use if > 60 days since last test of the water source.
 Additional samples shall be collected no less than 18 hours apart and a least monthly during use.

-- Sample sources as close to the point of use as practical using sampling methods as prescribed in Table 2G. - Analyze samples for generic E. coli using any FDA allowed method.
+- Sample sources using sampling methods as prescribed in Table 2G. - Analyze samples for generic E. coli using any FDA allowed method.

-Negative or below DL /100 mL generic E. coliOR
+Negative or below DL /100 mL generic E. coli